Intro-Sci-Comp-UIowa/biol-4386-course-project-TristanSzymanski/Materials&Methods/README.md

 ## Software Methods

-To create my alignments, I will be using CLUSTAL.
-Phylogenetic analysis will be performed with Geneious or PhyML software.
+Alignments will be created using CLUSTAL, and pairwise comparative matrices generated using R. Phylogenetic analysis will be performed with Geneious software.
+The trees calculated using Neighbor Joining Method & Kimura Method will be done in Geneious.
+Bayesian trees will be created using Geneious as well.

 ## Phylogenetics

 One issue with the Kandeel et al. article is that the authors utilized a very simplistic method on an incredibly small dataset.
 For this reason I will be using the authors' methods on a much larger dataset than the 7 sequences they analyzed to test their model on larger data.
 I will additionally use Bayesian maximum likelihood models to create a more accurate tree.
-Likelihood-based phylogenetic analysis tends to be more accurate and powerful than fixed-rate approximations for relatedness and evolutionary distance.
+All created trees will be compared to the models in Kandeel et. al. Likelihood-based phylogenetic analysis tends to be more accurate and powerful than fixed-rate approximations for relatedness and evolutionary distance, and this provides an opportunity to compare the the two.